Objectives Contacts Join Links News Front Page

 CLICK IMAGE to view FULL SIZE with PHOTO CAPTIONS

 Another photo from the Alan Sharp Collection, this time not in Oberon.
-The driver Harold Doust is a relative of Alan Sharp and the loco is a "P" (later 32) class.
+The driver, Harold Hawe, is a relative of Alan Sharp and the loco is a "P" (later 32) class.
 It has a staff exchanger on the cab.
 Goods train accident near Tarana 3rd April 1950

 (Source: possibly Alan Sharp - Oberon